182exe/matrix/README.md

 # Matrix
 **Chrome OS tab spammer website/software.
 Can crash Chromebooks if Chrome setting 'allow popups' is enabled.
-Downloadable versions available.**
+Disguised as a game with downloadable versions available.**

 You can use the website, or the downloadable files below to use this repository.
 > - [Click here to go to the online website version](https://182exe.github.io/matrix)